-Although technology feels ubiquitous, only about half of households earning less than \$30,000 per year have a computer, compared to 94% of households making over \$100,000.24 And while two-thirds of these more affluent households have multiple types of devices-access to a computer, tablet, and smartphone, in addition to broadband, 19% of Americans don't own even a smartphone.25
+Although technology feels ubiquitous, only about half of households earning less than \$30,000 per year have a computer, compared to 94% of households making over \$100,000.
+And while two-thirds of these more affluent households have multiple types of devices-access to a computer, tablet, and smartphone, in addition to broadband-19% of Americans don't own even a smartphone.
+Smartphones are a critical first step for many, but functionality and opportunities for digital skills development on mobile devices are limited by various factors including limited screen size and storage and lack of a keyboard.

 Initial access is only the first hurdle.
 Learner-workers who own computers and other devices often struggle to keep them maintained and to access tech support when they break down.
-For example, lack of consistent, convenient access to functioning computers contributes to lower academic achievement rates for low-income college students.26
+For example, lack of consistent, convenient access to functioning computers contributes to lower academic achievement rates for low-income college students.